center-for-threat-informed-defense/attack-powered-suit/README.md

 ### Releasing a New Version

-Use NPM to generate a new version number:
+Use npm to generate a new version number:

 ```shell
 $ npm version minor